 In 1999 Ricky began training with Hanshi Ridgely Abele (student of Grandmaster John Pachivas) in Shuri-ryu and Kyoshi Troy Price (student of Hanshi Ridgely Abele) in Shintoyoshin-ryu Jiu-Jitsu/Shuri-te Bujutsu, and Kyoshi Vitus Bilking (student of Hanshi Ridgely Abele) in Shuri-ryu and Kobudo, going back to the roots of Grandmaster Jerry Piddington's American Open Style incorporating it into their American Open Karate System.

-In 2000 Ricky and Randy also received 5th degree black belts in Shuri-ryu Karatedo signed by the late John Pachivas, Grandmaster of Shuri-ryu, (Father of Florida Karate), Hanshi Ridgely Abele, and Grandmaster Jerry Pidddington.
+In 2000 Ricky and Randy also received 5th Degree Black Belts through the United States Karate Association in Okinawan Shuri-ryu Karatedo signed by the late John A. Pachivas, Grandmaster of Shuri-ryu, (Father of Florida Karate), Hanshi Ridgely Abele, and Grandmaster Jerry Pidddington.
 These were the last certificates that Grandmaster Pachivas signed before he passed away.

 In 2001 Randy was certified as a Kickbox Fitness Instructor, with permanent status, under world renowned karate/kickboxing champion Joe Lewis.